nikopoulospet/harrisDetector/README.md

 Video marking works well, takes a long time to load though

 Image stitching does not work because homographies are not being properly calculated.
 If you have any notes please let me know!
-I will still be working on this for my own personal use so any help would be appreciated.

 additonally the program can take in just one image and output useful information